anurag-rajawat/linkedin-jobs-notifier/Readme.md

-# 🚀 LinkedIn Job Notifer
+# 🚀 LinkedIn Job Notifier
 Tired of manually searching for jobs on LinkedIn?
 This tool automates the process, scraping job listings based on your criteria and sending real-time notifications directly to your email!
 Stay ahead of the curve and never miss out on your next opportunity.

 # ✨ Features